liornz/sinfronteras-travelblog/destination-data/en/myanmar/hsipaw.md

 isFeatured: false
 ---

 Located 200 km from Mandalay in the heart of Shan State, is the small town of Hsipaw.
-Surrounded by mountains and small villages, Hsipaw is famous among the traveling community that visits Myanmar for being a place for hiking, for its simplicity its nature and unique authenticity in Myanmar.
+Surrounded by mountains and small villages, Hsipaw is famous among the traveling community for being a place for hiking.
+It is also known for its nature and unique simplicity and authenticity.